CompEvol/beastshell/README.md

 To use BEASTShell install BEAST first (requires Java 8)

-Then use the package manager to install BEASTShell (Start BEAUti from the BEAST package, then select the File/Manage packages menu item to start the package manager).

-To start BEASTStudio, start the BEAST AppStore application, select BEASTStudio to launch.

 BeanShell scripting for BEAST2.
 Based on BeanShell 2 (http://code.google.com/p/beanshell2).
-Create BEASTObjects using

-  bsh % import beast.core.parameter.*;

-  bsh % x = new RealParameter(value="3.0", dimension=3);

 To install,
 - start BEAUti, which comes with BEAST (http://beast2.org)